-Post updated based on feedback and comments received, 11 March 2018.
+Post updated based on feedback and comments received, 07 April 2018.
+Deliveries now updated to end of March 1942.

 It was pointed out to me that the original post at this link contains errors.
 I have therefore gone back into the actual cargo ship loading manifests to try and correct it.
-The result is attached in the form of the PDF, which can be downloaded here: Tank Deliveries v0.4 (corrected 12 Mar 18).
+The result is attached in the form of the PDF, which can be downloaded here: Tank Deliveries up to March 1942 (corrected 07 Apr 18).
 The file is at present published for comment and corrections prior to finalisation.

 I will continue this work through to the end of my documentation of manifests, which is sometime towards the end of 1942, as time permits me.
 At present the file covers to 30 July inclusive.